-While rebuilding some Icon Vehicle Dynamics 2.0 FJ Cruiser rear shocks we took the opportunity to snap some pictures and explain more how they work.
+While rebuilding a set of Icon Vehicle Dynamics 2.0 rear shocks for the FJ Cruiser (now discontinued), we took the chance to capture some photos and provide a deeper look into how they function.

 Icon Vehicle Dynamics Digressive Shocks

-Icon Vehicle Dynamics advertises that they use digressive pistons in their shocks for better chassis control (handling).
-But as you can see in our Piston Tech Article, there are some downsides to extremely digressive damping, and that digressive pistons don’t always mean digressive damping.
-So we dug into the IVD shocks to figure out what’s really going on.
+Icon Vehicle Dynamics promotes the use of digressive pistons in their shocks to improve chassis control and handling.
+However, as we explain in our Piston Tech Article, there are potential downsides to overly digressive damping, and “digressive pistons” don’t always equate to “digressive damping.”
+To get to the bottom of it, we took a closer look at the IVD shocks to see exactly how they perform.

 Linear Compression

-IVD uses linear compression with large bleed and valve disks in a pyramid stack configuration.
-The result is a linear damping curve with good comfort on small bumps, and control on large ones.
+IVD employs a linear compression setup with large bleed and valve disks arranged in a pyramid stack configuration.
+This design results in a linear damping curve, offering a smooth ride over small bumps while maintaining excellent control on larger impacts.

 Digressive Rebound

-Icon shocks use pistons designed to be digressive in rebound.
-However the rear FJ Cruiser shocks we opened up are using methods to make them act more linear.
-These methods include low digressive preload (probably 0.003″) and large bleed holes.
+Icon shocks are designed with pistons that are digressive in rebound.
+However, the rear FJ Cruiser shocks we opened up use techniques to make them behave more linearly.
+These include a low digressive preload (likely around 0.003″) and large bleed holes.

 Summary

-Icon Vehicle Dynamics improves the ride and control of their Digressive shocks by using linear compression, and marginally digressive rebound.
-By reducing the digressive nature of the shocks they are able to mitigate a lot of the downsides to digressive damping.
-The result is improved comfort on washboard and more control on big bumps (than a very digressive shock).
+Icon Vehicle Dynamics enhances the ride and control of their digressive shocks by incorporating linear compression and slightly digressive rebound.
+By reducing the digressive characteristics, they effectively mitigate many of the downsides associated with fully digressive damping.
+The outcome is better comfort on washboard surfaces and more control over larger impacts compared to a highly digressive shock.
+Learn more about Digressive, Linear and Progressive piston and shock valving here.

 Related Products: